 City of Newcastle has welcomed the arrival of its first driverless vehicle ahead of an Australian-first trial that will see it operate in traffic and connect with other public transport modes.

-The driverless, 12-person vehicle will undergo rigorous safety testing under the supervision of transport operator Keolis Downer before it commences the trial in coming months.
+The driverless, 11-person vehicle will undergo rigorous safety testing, in accordance with national and state legislation and regulations to ensure it met all safety standards.
+The testing is under the supervision of transport operator Keolis Downer before it commences the trial in coming months.

 More information and to check out the video

 In an Australian first, motorists can now access new digital parking technology that guides them to available parking spaces within the Newcastle CBD.

 The Find & Park function is the latest addition to City of Newcastle’s popular EasyPark app, which allows users to pay for parking and top up any additional time needed, remotely, using just their smart phone.

 Find & Park has helped revolutionise parking in several European cities, and now Newcastle has been selected as the first city in Australia.

 To use Find & Park, just open the EasyPark app before setting off on your journey and click ‘Find’, then enter the destination.
 An in-built map will then guide you, using audio prompts, to the best parking area closest to their destination.